jevgenik/manuals/Linux/text_manipulation.md

           `echo "Hello World" | tee hello.txt` - write "Hello World" to hello.txt and print it to stdout
           `echo "Hello World" | tee -a hello.txt` - append "Hello World" to hello.txt and print it to stdout

+- `cut`- remove sections from each line of files (install with `sudo apt install cut`) `cut -d' ' -f1 <filename>` - cut first column from file f1 means field 1, d means delimiter Data in a file is supposed to be separated by a delimiter.
+The default delimiter is tab.

 #### Sed is a stream editor for filtering and transforming text (install with `sudo apt install sed`)
 - `sed 's/old/new/g' <filename>` - replace all occurrences of old with new in file s - substitute, g - global